Gunmen hijack train in Pakistan’s Balochistan, take hundreds hostage

 Muhammad Shoaib, a security analyst and an academic, said BLA attacks had surged not just numerically but also in “lethality”.

 “The organisation has gained strength over the past few years.
-It have enhanced its capability on many fronts: Propaganda, recruitment, target selection, intelligence and adaptability,” Shoaib told Al Jazeera, adding the BLA has been able to spread its message through social media and attract educated youth.
+It has enhanced its capability on many fronts: propaganda, recruitment, target selection, intelligence and adaptability,” Shoaib told Al Jazeera, adding that the BLA has been able to spread its message through social media and attract educated youth.

-“Put simply, it has learnt the art of staying in news and keeping state apparatus engaged in multiple fronts,” added Soaib, noting that there were signs that the BLA’s recruitment is on the rise.
+“Put simply, it has learnt the art of staying in the news and keeping state apparatus engaged in multiple fronts,” Shoaib added, noting that there were signs that the BLA’s recruitment is on the rise.

 “Now it can dedicate more resources and personnel for operations,” Shoaib said.